 I received empowering messages.
 I learned early on how to respect myself and therefore showing others how to respect me.
 No always means no, and you are to know your limits so you can always be aware of your surroundings.
 You have to look out for yourself.
 (White; Participant 59)

-This participant was taught about sexual consent, and the power of using her words to tell others what she does and does not want.
+This participant was taught about sexual consent and the power of using her words to tell others what she does and does not want.

 In summary, parental comments advising bodily purity emphasized the need to be in control of one’s sexuality (less the body becomes impure), whereas comments supporting bodily autonomy emphasized getting to be in control of one’s sexuality (because her body is her own).